 As you move south and west from Ljubljana toward the Adriatic, the breeze feels warmer, the air smells fresher, and the landscape looks less and less like Austria and more and more like Italy.

 The word "karst," or in Slovenian Kras, is both a geological and geographic term referring to the large limestone plateau which stretches roughly from Nova Gorica in the north to well beyond Divača in the south.
 It is bordered on the west by the Italian frontier and on the east by the fertile, wine-growing Vipava valley.
 The Karst is typified by sinkholes, underground caves, and streams.
-The region is dotted by caves, most notably Postojna and Škocjan— which are of jaw-dropping beauty and size.
+The region is dotted by caves, most notably Postojna and Škocjan—which are jaw-dropping in beauty and size.

-To most Slovenians, the word "karst," conjures up two things: pršut (air-dried ham) and blood-red, Teran wine.
+To most Slovenians, the word "karst," conjures up two things: pršut (air-dried ham) and blood-red Teran wine.
 The two pair beautifully, especially with a plate of cheese and a basket of homemade bread, taken at a traditional osmica, a small farmhouse restaurant.
 Teran is a strong wine made from the refosk grape that you will either love or loathe from the first sip.
 It takes its name from the terra rossa, or red soil, that typifies the Karst.

 For visitors, the Karst is ideal for low-key exploration.
 The gentle terrain and numerous wine roads (look for the sign that reads vinska cesta) are perfect for leisurely walks or bike rides.
 Several wine roads can be found in the area around the town of Komen and along the main road from Komen to Dutovlje.
-The elegant towns—with their old stone churches and red-tiled roofs—are a delight.
+The elegant towns—with their old stone churches and red-tile roofs—are a delight.
 If you have wheels, visit Stanjel, to the east of Komen, a nearly abandoned hilltop village that has become a haven for artists.
 The Lipica stud farm—the original breeding ground of the famed Lipizzaner horses of Vienna's Spanish Riding School—is an excellent base.

 A little farther on, Slovenia's tiny piece of the Adriatic coast gives tourists a welcome opportunity to swim and sunbathe.
 Backed by hills planted with olive groves and vineyards, the small strip is only 47 km (29 miles) long and dominated by the towns of Koper, Izola, Piran, and Portorož.